epogrebnyak/bacus.hs/README.md

 At accounting period end the accounts will close in the following way:

-1. make a copy of existing ledger to save data for income statement (this will preserve ledger data for income statement);
+1. make a copy of ledger to save data for income statement (this will preserve income and expense and their contra accounts);
 2. make closing entries for temporary accounts and transfer these account balances to an aggregation account (retained earning);
-3. drop temporary accounts from current ledger (this will ensure post-close entries may affect permanent account only).

-Note that the temporary accounts before closing will be persisted in a ledger copy.
+3. drop temporary accounts from current ledger - this will ensure post-close entries wil affect permanent account only (note that the temporary accounts are saved in a ledger copy at step 1).

 ## More notes